waiscodes/Goodreels/README.md

 # Standards
-- All Reducers begin with R
+- All Reducers begin with 'r'
-- All Actions begin with A
+- All Actions begin with 'a'
 - Components start with capital letter
 - All folders are lower case